xvnpw/xvnpw.github.io/content/posts/fabric_design_documents.md

 ---
 title: "Create design documents with Fabric"
-date: 2024-10-29T16:59:02+01:00
+date: 2024-10-30T13:59:02+01:00
 draft: true
 tags: [design, security, fabric, llm, gpt]
 description: "How I use Fabric patterns to create, review and refine design documents."
 ---

-I stumbled into a problem of creating high quality design documents for my threat modelling research.
-About one and half years ago, I created [AI Nutrition-Pro](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5/blob/main/ARCHITECTURE.md) architecture and have been using it since then.
-What if it's already in LLMs training data 🤔?
-Testing threat modelling capabilities could give me false results.
+I encountered a challenge in creating high-quality design documents for my threat modeling research.
+About a year and a half ago, I created [AI Nutrition-Pro](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5/blob/main/ARCHITECTURE.md) architecture and have been using it since then.
+What if it's already in LLMs' training data?
+Testing threat modeling capabilities could give me false results.

-I decided to create few prompts that will help me in daunting task of creating design documents.
-I coded those as [Fabric](https://github.com/danielmiessler/fabric) patterns so everyone can benefit.
-If you don't know Fabric - it's great cli tool created by [Daniel Miessler](https://danielmiessler.com).
+I developed several prompts to assist with the challenging task of creating design documents.
+I implemented these as [Fabric](https://github.com/danielmiessler/fabric) patterns for everyone's benefit.
+If you're unfamiliar with Fabric - it's an excellent CLI tool created by [Daniel Miessler](https://danielmiessler.com).

-You can use my prompts not only for fictional projects but also real ones.
+You can use my prompts for both fictional and real projects.

-🔒 In this article I will especially focus on security part of prompts and AI generated output.
+🔒 In this article, I will focus particularly on the security aspects of prompts and AI-generated output.

-Considering current level of LLM models, it's clear that complete automation is not possible if we have some chunk of text on input and some chunk of text on output.
-That's why I put information about 🪄 recommended automation for prompts and patterns.
+Given the current capabilities of LLM models, complete automation isn't feasible when dealing with text input and output.
+That's why I've included information about 🪄 recommended automation for prompts and patterns.

 {{< figure src="https://github.com/user-attachments/assets/df07a470-769e-48e6-ac79-3584c9e8bb22" class="image-center" width=500 >}}